top of page

 Is there a minimum stay?

 Yes!
-We prefer volunteers who commit to 3 - 6 months of volunteer work.
+We prefer volunteers who commit to at least 4 weeks of volunteer work.

 Partnering with: